cedricplouvier/SmartWarehouse/layer_2_map/ray_tracer_v3/README.txt

-UPDATE: Change color of object in map according to it's classification
+UPDATE: Change color of object in map according to it's classification + use output from ROS to calculate camera placement.